andrewacashner/hearingfaithms/chapters/chapter-3.md

 Covarrubias glosses Spanish *divisa* with the Latin *signum*, from the Greek *sēma*, sign; and Lapide calls Christ "the sign of reconciliation of the human race to God."
-[@Covarrubias:Tesoro, s.v. *divisa*; @Lapide:Gospels19C, 685--686, on Lk.
-2]
+[@Covarrubias:Tesoro, s.v. *divisa*; @Lapide:Gospels19C, 685--686, on Luke 2]
-Augustine connects the concept of the Word in Jn.
-1 to Christ's statement in the Revelation to John, "I am *alpha* and *omega*, first and last, beginning and end" (Rev. 22:13).
+Augustine connects the concept of the Word in John 1 to Christ's statement in the Revelation to John, "I am *alpha* and *omega*, first and last, beginning and end" (Rev. 22:13).
 "And just as no letter comes before *alpha*," Augustine preaches, nothing